gertsonderby/dragonworld/player-species/mountain-dragons.md

 ### Acid breath (stunt)

 Mountain dragons generate a strongly corrosive mucus in their breath crop, allowing them to spew out a spray of acidic slime to cover a surface.
 This is useful against predators, as well as effective at weakening stone for digging through.
-Later, uses in metalworking have been found, using the acid to etch metallic surfaces.
+Later, uses in metalworking have been found, using the acid to clean or etch metallic surfaces.

 ### Ecology and Habitats